 Audits under the NIS Directive

 As DSPs typically face a lower level of risk than OES, they also have lighter security requirements.
-In line with this, they will not be audited on a regular basis, but will be subject to investigations if the competent authority suspects non-compliance – most notably, after an incident.
+In line with this, they will not be audited regularly.
+Still, they will be subject to investigations if the competent authority suspects non-compliance – most notably, after an incident.

-The lack of immediate supervision could result in DSPs forgetting to keep or even generate evidence that they do comply, stressing the importance of not only achieving and maintaining compliance but also ensuring you can prove it.
+The lack of immediate supervision could result in DSPs forgetting to keep or even generate evidence that they do comply, stressing the importance of achieving and maintaining compliance and ensuring you can prove it.
 The lighter requirements do not imply lighter penalties.

 How to achieve compliance with the NIS Directive

 International standards such as ISO 27001 and ISO 27035 serve as ideal frameworks for achieving NIS Directive compliance.
-In fact, Section 12 of the Directive says that the measures DSPs adopt must take “compliance with international standards” into account.
+Section 12 of the Directive says that the measures DSPs adopt must take “compliance with international standards” into account.

 Implementing business continuity management, penetration testing, and cyber incident response management can help organizations achieve a heightened level of cyber resilience and help facilitate compliance with the NIS Directive.